marcusgia2505/classEx_doc/docs/Elements.rst

 Contract
 ~~~~~~~~

-With this element, you can enable participants to conclude contracts.
+With this element you can enable participants to conclude contracts.
 By adjusting the settings, you can customize the contract to your needs.
 Contracts can be used to trade a commodity between subjects in real time.
 Subjects move around in the classroom and talk to each other.
 When they agreed on a price, they enter it into the input mask together with the signature of the counterpart (see seller screen).
 The counterpart has to accept the trade (or reject it, see buyer screen).

 **The screen for the seller**